ethereum-optimism/design-docs/protocol/strict-derivation.md

 been applied directly on top of the current safe chain have already been exhausted from the batch queue.
 So what is left should be `undecided` and `future` batches.
 (Note: I'm not sure on this one.)
 I see two options on how to handle a non-empty batch queue at this point:
+- Option 1: When the L1 origin reaches the Holocene activation block, discard all batches in the batch queue.
+Could also be applied to the Channel Bank to give us a nice clean starting point.
+  - The batcher would have to be aware of that rule and consider any blocks it submitted in channels that didn't close prior to the Holocene activation block as needing to be resubmitted.
-- Option 1: Drop future batches, continue resolving undecided batches, if any are left, and apply new Holocene rules.
+- Option 2: Drop future batches, continue resolving undecided batches, if any are left, and apply new Holocene rules.
-- Option 2: The Batch Queue will just start applying Holocene rules from this moment onwards.
+- Option 3: The Batch Queue will just start applying Holocene rules from this moment onwards.
 This will then automatically derive gaps as empty batches, discard out of order batches, etc. A problem with this option is that the sync start for a while after Holocene would still need to apply the pre-Holocene algorithm to restore the derivation pipeline state.

-I'm undecided at this point which option is better.
-I'd prefer to pick the one that leads to a simpler implementation, minimizing complexity where possible.
+At this point I prefer Option 1.
+I'd like to pick the one that leads to a simpler implementation, minimizing complexity where possible.
 Since almost always a healthy batcher implementation during normal network conditions will already produce batches according to Holocene rules, we don't need to optimize for the prettiest activation rules, as long as they work